JackFred2/TOMLConfig/README.md

 ## Further Configuration

-TOMLConfig is documented and has JavaDocs available.
+TOMLConfig has JavaDocs available, this section covers some small features:

 ### Saving manually